cicirello/InteractiveBinPacking/paper/paper.md

-optimization, (b) algorithms to provide an example of an NP-Hard problem and the use of heuristics to efficiently compute satisficing solutions despite the problem's complexity, or (c) AI as an example of heuristic problem solving or just prior to coverage of local search algorithms.
+optimization, (b) algorithms to provide an example of an NP-Hard problem and the use of heuristics to efficiently compute satisficing solutions despite the problem's complexity, or (c) AI as an example of heuristic problem solving or prior to coverage of local search algorithms.
 It can also be used by self-directed learners.

 The GitHub repository also contains a directory with example assignments that utilize the application.
 One of these is designed to provide an introduction to combinatorial optimization and heuristic problem solving, and requires no pre-lecture.
-The time to complete this assignment, including the time to work through the self-guided tutorial within the application and to complete self-check exercises, varies between 66 minutes and 135 minutes, depending upon the learner's prior background and course level.
+The time to complete this assignment, including working through the self-guided tutorial within the application and completing self-check exercises, varies between 66 minutes and 135 minutes, depending upon the learner's prior background and course level.
 To use the application in your own teaching, we recommend utilizing this assignment as an introduction to your topic of choice.
-For example, in an AI course, you might then cover hill climbing to show how you can iteratively improve upon the heuristic's solution; or in an algorithms course, you might use this assignment prior to teaching branch-and-bound or some other relevant algorithm.
+For example, in an AI course, you might then cover hill climbing to show how you can iteratively improve upon the heuristic's solution; or in an algorithms course, you might use this assignment while covering the theory of NP-Completeness.

 The objectives of the Interactive Bin Packing Application include:

 * gaining a general understanding of combinatorial optimization;
-* gaining an understanding of the bin packing problem, its applications, and how it is an example of a combinatorial optimization problem;
+* gaining an understanding of the bin packing problem, its applications, and how it is an example of combinatorial optimization;
 * learning about lower bounds;
 * learning about constructive heuristics;
 * learning about the most common constructive heuristics for bin